notmatthancock/pylidc/README.md

     scan.visualize()

-Note that calling `visualize` on a scan object doesn't include its annotation information -- you must call the `visualize_in_scan` member function of an `Annotation` object to do this.
+By default, note that calling `visualize` on a scan object doesn't include its annotation information.
+However, if `scan.visualize` is supplied with a list of `Annotation` objects (say, grouped by the `scan.cluster_annotations()` function), then this annotation information *will* be displayed.
+For example

+    nodules = scan.cluster_annotations()
+    print(len(nodules))
+    # => 3

+    # Visualize the slices with the provided annotations indicated by arrows.
+    scan.visualize(annotations)

+`scan.cluster_annotations` returns a list.
+Each element of the list is a list of `Annotation` objects where each `Annotation` refers to the same nodule in the scan (probably).
+See [Clustering annotations](#clustering-annotations-to-identify-those-which-refer-to-the-same-physical-nodule) for more details on this function.

 #### The `Annotation` model